Jimmy Buffett’s impact on Gulf Coast culture is part of his legacy

 “Will is a wonderful throwback to the now by-gone era of singer, songwriter, musician and entertainer,” said Buffett about his writing mate.
 “On stage, he can charm a crowd whether fronting a band, or playing solo.
 That is why you see his songs on my albums and his face on our stage.”

-Friends have seen Buffett play at LuLu’s on Weeks Bay, and Judge Roy Beans in Daphne.
+My friends have seen Buffett play at LuLu’s on Weeks Bay, the Flora-Bama and Judge Roy Beans in Daphne.

 Patrick Quinn, a fellow McGill grad and musician, remembers as a youngster seeing Buffett play at a private party in Point Clear with the band Taco Ted And The Five Sombreros.

-“I was peeing in Mobile Bay sitting in an inter-tube,’’ said the Gulf Shores resident, whose father graduated from McGill a year before Buffett.
+“I was peeing in Mobile Bay sitting in an inter-tube,’’ said the Gulf Shores resident, whose father graduated from McGill High School a year before Buffett.

-I never saw Buffett (or John Prine) at the ‘Bama.
+I never saw Buffett (or John Prine) play at the Flora-Bama.
 Neither did Darrell Roberts, even though he started playing music there in 1982.

 Roberts spent a short time at BC Rain High, about seven miles west of Buffett’s McGill.
-He came back from Austin at 18 and met Buffett at a Mobile record store (Darrell was working).
+Already a road musician, he came back from Austin at 18 and met Buffett at a Mobile record store (Darrell was working).
 They’ve crossed paths at home and on the road ever since.

 “A lot of times Jimmy would be there by himself.
 The last time I saw him was a couple of years ago eating gumbo at The Point.’’